Oscar V. Peterson: Battle of the Coral Sea

-On May 7, 1942, during the Battle of the Coral Sea, the Neosho was heavily damaged by Japanese dive bombers.
+On May 7, 1942, during the Battle of the Coral Sea, Neosho was heavily damaged by Japanese dive bomber aircraft.
 In one bombing raid, Peterson and members of the repair party he led were severely wounded.
 Despite his injuries, he managed to close four bulkhead steam line valves, but suffered third-degree burns to his face, shoulders, arms and hands in the process.
 By shutting the valves, Peterson isolated the steam to the engine room and helped keep the ship operational.